TharusanK23/sample_flutter_project/README.md

 This project is not completed.
 Only user authentication and categories are completed, Not implemented APIs for other screens.
 Other screen data hardcoded.

-In this project backend side did with Node js and MongoDB.
-Some data Hardcoded in DB
+In this project backend side did with
+- Node js
+- MongoDB

+Some data Hardcoded in DB,

+- Backend hosting in heroku

 ## Getting Started